By understanding the birthplace of Christianity, and the people who live there, we can build a deeper relationship with God.

 The Holocaust was the deliberate, coldblooded murder of six million Jews by Nazi Germany.
 While the Nazi persecution of the Jews began in 1933, the mass murder was committed during World War II, and lasted four and a half years.
 In 1942, they murdered two and a half million Jews within 250 days.
 The murderers never showed any restraint.
 There was no escape.
 The murderers were not content with destroying the communities; they also traced and hunted down each Jewish fugitive.
 They believed that being a Jew was a crime and every single one had to be put to death.
 They only stopped when the Allies defeated them.

 Most of the Jews of Europe were killed by 1945.
-A civilisation that had flourished for almost 2,000 years was no more.
+A civilisation, life style and Jewish culture that had flourished for almost 2,000 years was no more.
 They never meted out justice to their tormentors – for what justice could ever be achieved after such a crime?
 Rather, they turned to rebuilding: new families forever under the shadow of those absent; new life stories forever warped by the wounds; new communities, forever haunted by the loss.

 Learn how Jesus' Jewish origin has shaped and informed our Christian faith.